-Are you in the habit of checking your suppliers’ Australian Business Numbers?
+Are you in the habit of checking your suppliers’ ABNs?
+(Australian Business Numbers)

 When you make business purchases, you should receive a valid tax invoice from the supplier to prove that your purchase is a business expense.
-The ABN holds certain information, including contact details, business structure and GST registration.
+The ABN holds information including, contact details, business structure and GST registration.

-Many business owners don’t routinely check the ABN of suppliers, resulting in incorrect GST claims – either claiming too much or not enough.
+Many business owners don’t routinely check the ABN of suppliers.
+This results in incorrect GST claims – either claiming too much or not enough.

 How to Check a Supplier ABN

 - Go to the ABN Lookup website.